Peterbot: 2024–present: Consecutive FNCS wins

 On May 10, 2025, in between his two FNCS victories, Kata won the FNCS Pro-Am alongside content creator AussieAntics, earning them $25,000 each.
-Kata was then challenged by former professional Fortnite player Rani 'Ronaldo' Netz to a first to 100 elimination Fortnite 1v1 in which Netz would begin with a 99 elimination lead.
+Kata was then challenged by former FNCS winner Rani "Ronaldo" Netz to a first to 100 elimination Fortnite 1v1 in which Netz would begin with a 99 elimination lead.
 Initially, the duel would be for a $10,000 wager, but it was later increased to $25,000, upon Fortnite themselves sponsoring the duel and adding $15,000 to the prize.
 On May 15, winning 100 straight 1v1s, of which 75 were build fights and 25 were zone wars, Kata defeated Netz and earned $25,000.

-Despite Kata's and Moreno's respective trios having achieved the highest placements in the year leading up to the 2025 Global Championship, and having been favorites to win it, Kata's and Moreno's trios placed 15th and 16th respectively at the LAN tournament.
-Upon the competitive format switching back to duos ahead of 2026, Kata and Moreno now play together again.
+Despite Kata's and Moreno's respective trios having achieved the highest placements in the year leading up to the 2025 Global Championship, and having been favorites to win it, Kata's and Moreno's trios placed 15th and 16th respectively at the LAN tournament in a performance described as "horrendous" by Jordan Ashley of Hotspawn.

+Upon the competitive format switching back to duos after the 2025 Globals, Kata and Moreno began playing together again, initially enjoying a streak of two Performance Evaluation and two FNCS Divisional Cup victories in September.
+In April 2026, the duo placed seventh in FNCS Major 1, qualifying for the FNCS Major 1 Summit in May, at which they placed runners-up.
+In total, the two tournaments earned Kata $83,000.

 Style of play

 Known for his exceptional mechanics and aim, Kata's style of play has been described as "aggressive yet strategic".
 He has been known for notable clutches in major tournaments.
-He was sometimes accused of cheating because of his underperformances at LAN tournaments, but his later FNCS victories – online and in-person – have largely led to the disappearance of such accusations.
-Since 2024, Kata has been known to often claim the best loot on the map.
+Ahead of the 2024 FNCS Global Championship, Kata was called an "IGL-fragger" by host Miniminer, due to him leading his team yet also often fighting.
+Kata was sometimes accused of cheating because of his underperformances at LAN tournaments, but his later FNCS victories – online and in-person – have largely led to the disappearance of such accusations.
+Since 2024, he has been known to often claim the best loot on the map.
+Near the ends of tournaments, Kata has often landed at the same spot as the first-placed players, to attempt to prevent them from gaining more points and potentially surpass them.

 Content creation

 Kata occasionally streams his tournaments on Twitch, and was nominated for the 2024 Fortnite Streamer of the Year – an award eventually won by Clix – at the 2024 Streamer Awards.
 Kata also has a YouTube channel with over 800,000 subscribers.

 On August 8, 2025, a video surfaced of Kata repeatedly using the word nigger.
 The video was reportedly two years old, meaning Kata was 16 at the time.
-Upon Kata apologizing, his apology was revealed as being AI-generated, sparking further controversy.
+Upon Kata apologizing, his apology was accused of being AI-generated, sparking further controversy.